 If you have taken in an injured animal, keep it warm in a quiet place away from people and pets until you have contacted a licensed rehabilitator.
 Thanks for caring about the animals.

 If you believe you have found an injured or orphaned wild animal:

 In most cases, young or baby animals should be left alone.
-If you are not sure if human intervention is necessary, call our infirmary at 517-548-5530 during operating hours:
+If you are not sure if human intervention is necessary, call our wildlife clinic at 517-548-5530 during operating hours.

 If you have taken in an injured animal outside of these hours, keep it warm in a dark, quiet place away from people and pets until you can reach us.
 Leave us a brief message with your name and phone number.
 Another available resource is the Michigan Department of Natural Resource’s website, www.michigandnr.com/dlr, which contains a list of the State’s licensed wildlife rehabilitators organized by county.

 - It is illegal for anyone to keep or care for wild birds and mammals without state and federal permits.